bdelbosc/b10bpoc/README.md

   We follow the [Performance Best Practices forMongoDB - MongoDB 3.2 March 2016](https://www.mongodb.com/collateral/mongodb-performance-best-practices):

+  - Use a RAID 0 of EBS io1 disk with provisioned IO
   - Use `XFS` filesystem, `atime` and `diratime` disabled
-  - Use different disk for data and index
   - `readahead` block size to 32 (16kb)
   - Use a `NOOP` scheduler
   - Huge pages disabled